 - Branches, twigs and cuttings that are not tied and not in secure bundles.

 - Branches, twigs and cuttings that are longer than 1.2 m (4 ft.) in length and 0.6 m (2 ft.) in diameter and individual branches exceed 10 cm (4 in.) in diameter.

 Grass clippings are not an accepted yard waste material and is not collected in the curbside yard waste pick-up program.

 Once grass has been cut, it starts to decompose.
-Due to processing challenges at York Region composting stations and the amount of odour produced when decomposing, grass clippings are not collected.
+Due to processing challenges at York Region composting facilities and the amount of odour produced when decomposing, grass clippings are not collected.

 Grasscycling is the best way to decompose grass clippings.
 Grasscycling is the act of leaving grass clippings on your lawn after mowing.
-Some benefits include:
+Benefits include:

 - Reduces the need for fertilizers by 30 per cent